Sphere10/Hydrogen/docs/Blockchain/AMS.md

 Specifically, `h` refers to the height of a merkle-tree whose leaves are a set of OTS public key hashes called the "batch".
 The merkle-root of the batch is called the "batch-root".
 A public key commits to a single batch.
 Signatures are signed using one of the OTS keys from the batch and never used again.
 The cardinality of a batch is `2^h`.

-Whilst a public key can only be used for up to `2^h` signature verifications before necessitating replacement, a private key can be used for `2^(64+h)` signature generations.
+Whilst a public key can only be used for up to verify `2^h` distinct signature before security degradation, a private key can be used for `2^(64+h)` signature generations.
 This follows from the property that one private key can generate `2^64` unique public keys (and `2^h * 2^64 = 2^(64+h)`).
 Although a private key must be discarded beyond that number, it is for all practical purposes a reusable private key.

 Choosing parameter `h` is left to the user as it's selection impacts the computational performance of the private key (but negligibly for the public key).
-Specifically, signing and verifying are negligibly impacted by `h` but generating keys and matching public keys to private keys is impacted as `O(h^2)`.
+Specifically, signing and verifying are negligibly impacted by `h` but generating keys and matching public keys to private keys has time complexity `O(h^2)`.
 If the user is able to replace their public key regularly, a low value of `0 <= h <= 8` is desirable.
 If a user plans to infrequently use their keys, a value `h=16` may be more appropriate in that expensive computations are done infrequently.
 The range `16 <= x <= 255` should be carefully considered, if at all.

-**NOTE** Choosing `h=0` will result in an private key that signs a single message, a redundant OTS but permitted for elegancy of the scheme.
+**NOTE** Choosing `h=0` will result in an private key that signs a single message thus rendering AMS into a redundant OTS.
+It is permitted for elegancy of the scheme.

 ### 2.3 Public Key